You’re considering an upgrade to a connected field service management solution. But what, exactly, will that look like? And what can it do for you?

 Training plays a big role in the implementation and success of a new system.
-Leverage a technology partner that can help you build out a customized onboarding and training program, which can include classes, digital learning resources, and more.
+Work with a technology partner that can help you build a customized onboarding and training program of in-person and virtual classes, digital learning resources, and more.

 Offer continuous support in the field

-Elevate first-visit resolution rates by empowering mobile workers to self-serve when they are unable to resolve an issue on their own.
-To do this, build in compliance with automated flows to walk mobile workers through jobs and create a digital knowledge base with articles and video tutorials.
-If mobile workers still can’t resolve an issue, add functions to connect with the contact center or a remote agent, either by phone or through chat.
+Elevate first-visit resolution rates by helping mobile workers to self-serve when they are unable to resolve an issue on their own.
+Build in compliance with automated flows to walk mobile workers through jobs, and create a digital knowledge base with articles and video tutorials.
+If mobile workers still can’t resolve an issue, they can connect with the contact center or a remote agent by phone, chat, or visual remote assistance.

-As you continue to evolve your company’s field service operation, consider connecting sales capabilities into your solution.
-You may incorporate the ability to make sales or the option to easily begin work on another product while at the same site.
-You can also anticipate easier customer appointment updates, like the ability to cancel and reschedule via text before the service vehicle is on its way, freeing up that mobile worker for another job.
+As you continue to evolve your company’s field service operation, consider connecting sales capabilities and training your mobile workers to identify opportunities in the field.
+You may be able to make sales or easily begin work on another product while at the same site.
+You can also anticipate easier customer appointment updates, like the ability to cancel and reschedule via self-service, before the service vehicle is on its way, freeing up that mobile worker for another job.